-Psychologist Explains Blue Monday Hoax
+Psychologist Explains Why Blue Monday is a Hoax

 Over the past decade, hordes of innocent people have bought the idea that the third Monday of January is the most depressing day of the year – despite there being no scientific evidence to support it.
 While retailers, beauty salons, travel agents and many other commercial bodies have capitalised on the concept, originally conceived by a PR company, mental health professionals have despaired.
 That’s because, to many people, the Monday blues is a reality.